Clouds, Convergences & The Art of Not Knowing

 Big A’s Best Investment Yet

-Dear Big A, You may not realise it, but you’ve just pulled off a quiet coup.
+Dear Big A, You may not realise it, but you have just pulled off a quiet coup.
 You made the call first.
-Somewhere between a game of chess and a YouTube rabbit hole on Rucka Rucka Ali, you decided you wanted school.
-I spent weeks circling the idea like a nervous mom on trial for taking her kids out of the schooling system and then being…
+Somewhere between a game of chess and one of your YouTube rabbit holes on Rucka Rucka Ali, you decided that you wanted school.
+I spent weeks circling the idea like a nervous mom on trial for taking her kids out of the schooling…

 A Mother to the World